Derby Bus Depot

 Coronavirus continues to effect us all and how we go about our everyday lives.

-More places are gradually reopening, and more people will start using public transport who have no other means of travel.
+More places are gradually reopening, and more people are starting to use public transport again.

-Many smaller less profitable routes will likely not return for some time.
-Unfortunately there is no simple answer, but there will be an outcome and solutions will be found.
+Many smaller less profitable routes will likely not return for some time, if at all.
+Unfortunately there is no simple answer, but there will be an outcome and solutions of some sort will be found.

 Thanks to all who contribute news, views and photos to the site.

 site best viewed in 1024 X 768 pixels.